CoolingTool/dumb-os/README.md

 It was as easy as having Secure Boot enabled in the bios, running `ujust enroll-secure-boot-key` in Console and following the instructions.
 I can't test that again though cause the "Clear all Secure Boot keys" button in BIOS doesn't seem to do anything.

+NOTE: I've added the DKMS module [acpi_ec](https://github.com/saidsay-so/acpi_ec) to add support for the [omen-fan](https://github.com/alou-S/omen-fan) script.
+You will have to have secure boot disabled for now to use that script till I find a way to handle signing.
+(I don't understand how module signing works at all)

 ## ISO

 You can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
 Replace `octocat` with `coolingtool` and `weird-os` with `dumb-os`.
 It should look like this: